fusioncharts/dev_centre_docs/getting-started/blazor/blazor-features.md

 myEvent.disposeCancelled = "function() { console.log('dispose cancelled') }";
 ```

-The event can be canceled by invoking the ‘callDispose()’ method, as follows:
+The event can be canceled by invoking the `callDispose()` method, as follows:

 ```javascript
 private async Task callDispose(){